craigderington/n8n-workflows/docs/contribute.md

-Contributing to CraigDerington's n8n Workflows Backup Repository 🤝 Thank you for your interest in contributing to the n8n Workflows Backup Repository!
+🤝 Contributing to this n8n Workflows Backup Repository Thank you for your interest in contributing to the n8n Workflows Backup Repository!
 This project is a dedicated space for backing up and sharing n8n workflows, and we welcome contributions to make it even better.
 Whether you're adding workflows, improving documentation, or suggesting enhancements, your input is valued! 🚀

 📋 Table of Contents

 How to Contribute